Mariochem92/PhasorIdentifier/README.md

 - You might need to have Python and required dependencies installed locally.
 - For optimal performance, using Google Colab is recommended due to its access to GPU resources and ease of use.

+## File Naming

+Proper file naming is one of the most critical aspects of using this code effectively.
+The file names play a crucial role in understanding the experimental context and enabling cumulative analysis for replicated experiments.

+### Naming Convention

+The naming convention for your data files should follow the format:

+`highlighted text: 20230830_ Sample 1_1.R64`

+- `highlighted text`: Date of the experiment in the format `YYYYMMDD`.
+- `Sample 1`: Name or identifier for the sample.
+- `1`: Number indicating the replica of the experiment.

+This naming format is essential for correctly interpreting and analyzing your data.
+It allows the code to associate different samples and replicas within the same experimental context.

+### Importance of Consistency

+Consistency in naming is crucial, especially when dealing with multiple replicates of the same experiment.
+Cumulative analysis, which relies on matching file names, depends on the consistent use of this naming convention.

+### Note on File Extension

+If you are using a `.tif` or `.i64` mask file alongside your data files, make sure to maintain the same naming convention for the text before the file extension.
+For example:

+`highlighted text: 20230830_ Sample 1_1_mask.tif`

+- `highlighted text`: Follows the same date, sample name, and replica number format as the data file.

+### Caution

+- Avoid using more or fewer than two underscores in your file names, as it will disrupt the code's ability to correctly interpret and analyze the data.
+- Inconsistent or incorrect naming can lead to errors in the code's execution.

+By adhering to this standardized file naming convention, you ensure smooth execution of the code and accurate representation of your experimental data.

 ## Features

 1. **Dataset Creation:**